 A complete nerve transection will leave an area totally numb.
 The distribution of the numbers depends upon where the nerve was cut.
 A partial nerve injury may leave the area tingly or incompletely numb.
 Finally even if the nerve is not cut the swelling and bruising to the tea can affect the nerve as well.
 Usually we consider sharp penetrating injuries as likely having nerve lacerations when sensation is lost.
 A hand surgeon can examine the hand and pinpoint the site or extent of nerve injury and recommend ...Read more

-Herniationl4, L5 I know if the nerve is compressed it could cause nerve damage how long before it could caused permanent nerve damage if untreatedthnks?
+Herniationl4, L5 i know if the nerve is compressed it could cause nerve damage how long before it could caused permanent nerve damage if untreatedthnks?

 Nerve damage: Great question...
 It's very important to treat pain and to prevent nerve damage.
 There are multiple ways to treat a herniated disc.
 They include: weight loss, physical therapy, chiropractic care, disc decompression (traction), epidural injections, intradiscal procedures, and surgery.
 An EMG is the best test to see if you have old or active nerve damage (if so- you need surgery). ...Read moreSee 2 more doctor answers

 Neuropraxia is defined as a temporary loss of function of the nerve.
 Some nerves are purely sensory while others carry both sensory and motor fibers.
 Traumatic contusion injuries to nerves or nerve compressions can cause Neuropraxia.
 Sensory nerves like sural nerve in the leg or mixed sensory and motor nerves like the median and ulnar nerves in the forearm & hand ...Read more